zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 $$ \tag{7} \nabla h(s,t,r) = \frac{\partial h}{\partial s} I + \frac{\partial h}{\partial t} J + \frac{\partial h}{\partial r} K = \Big[ \frac{\partial h}{\partial s} \Big| \frac{\partial h}{\partial t} \Big| \frac{\partial h}{\partial r} \Big]^{\mathrm{T}}, $$

-where \\(\lbrace I,J,K \rbrace\\) is the orthonormal set of basis vectors which form the frame of reference of the height volume.
+where \\(\lbrace I,J,K \rbrace\\) is the orthonormal set of basis vectors that form the frame of reference of the height volume.

-There are two ways to compute the volume gradient for a height map: one is to realize that the rate at which the scalar field changes along the third axis is zero (consider extending the height map to three dimensions by infinite replication/stacking), and the other one is to project the volume gradient onto the base plane along its normal:
+There are two equivalent ways to compute the volume gradient for a height map: one is to realize that the rate at which the scalar field changes along the third axis is zero (consider extending the height map to three dimensions by infinite replication/stacking), and the other one is to project the volume gradient onto the base plane along its normal:

 $$ \tag{8} \gamma(s,t) = \frac{\partial h}{\partial s} I + \frac{\partial h}{\partial t} J = \nabla h - \langle \nabla h, K \rangle K. $$